Fernando Batista: Venezuela national team

 After departing the Argentina youth sides, Batista joined José Pékerman's staff at the Venezuela national team; an assistant of the full side, he was also named manager of the under-23 squad.
 He led the side to the final of the 2022 Maurice Revello Tournament, losing to hosts France.

 On 10 March 2023, Batista was appointed manager of the Venezuela national team, replacing Pékerman.
 His first match in charge of the side occurred on 15 June, a 1–0 friendly win over Honduras, and he ended the year with only one loss in eight official matches, notably leaving the side in the fourth position of the 2026 FIFA World Cup qualifiers.

 Batista led the Vinotinto to a perfect group stage in the 2024 Copa América, winning all three matches against Ecuador, Mexico and Jamaica.
 However, his side was knocked out by Canada on penalties in the quarterfinals.

+After a 6-3 loss to Colombia during the final matchday of the World Cup qualifiers that eliminated Venezuela, Batista was fired and replaced by Oswaldo Vizcarrondo.